maxnhill/Techdegree-Project-4/README.md

 # Techdegree-Project-4

-The code provided is a simple inventory management system that allows users to view and add products to a database.
+This is a simple inventory management system that allows users to view and add products to a database.
 The code uses Python and SQLite to manage the database, and SQLAlchemy is used as an ORM to interact with the database.

 Instructions on how to work with the game: